 The Covid-19 vaccine rollout is now in full swing in Japan.
 Members of the general public under age 65 have started receiving jabs at universities and workplaces as well as at the mass vaccination centres in Tokyo and Osaka operated by the Self-Defense Forces (SDF).

 While it’s taken some time for vaccines to be distributed, the government has set a target of ensuring all willing adults receive their jabs by the end of November.
-With the government promising to implement Covid-19 vaccine passports by the end of July, residents are especially eager to receive their vaccines.
+With applications for Covid-19 vaccine passports now open, residents are especially eager to receive their vaccines.
 Here is what you need to know about booking your Covid-19 vaccination in Japan.

 Local municipalities began mailing free vaccine coupons to residents (including foreign nationals) earlier in June.
 Upon receiving your coupon, you can book a time to receive your vaccine at a designated clinic within your ward.

 Some wards are also distributing a limited number of vaccine coupons over the counter at their ward offices, meaning those who have yet to receive their coupon via post can bypass the wait time by collecting their coupon in person at the ward office.
 Note that the vaccine coupons distributed at the ward office can only be used to book an appointment at the SDF mass vaccination centres.
 Check the official website of your local ward office to see the number of coupons still available each day.

 Your coupon should come with a link to an online booking site where you can enter the ID number from your coupon and make a booking at a local clinic.

 Alternatively, you can check the list of inoculation sites in your area.
 Then, visit the website of the designated clinic closest to you, or contact them via phone to inquire about the next available booking.

 Reservations for vaccines at the Tokyo mass inoculation centre can be booked online or via telephone.
 An English booking hotline is available from 7am to 9pm daily: 0570 056 750.